Coronado Center: History

 In 2014, parts of the mall were remodeled in recognition of the 50th anniversary of the mall and the opening of the popular European clothing retailer H&M.

 In the following years, the shopping center has seen the addition of more popular food and entertainment enterprises, including California-based eateries such as The Cheesecake Factory and Blaze Pizza.
-Other restaurants and sweets shops include Albuquerque-based Boba Tea Company, Jimmy Johns, Cinnabon, Lolli and Pops, Sees Candies, Seasons 52 Grill, and Fuddruckers.
+Other restaurants and sweets shops include Albuquerque-based Boba Tea Company, Jimmy John's, Cinnabon, Lolli and Pops, Sees Candies, Seasons 52 Grill, and Fuddruckers.

 In 2017, Dallas-based specialty retail chain The Container Store opened its doors at Coronado Center.
 Also in 2017, Gordmans closed its store after filing for Chapter 11 bankruptcy.
 The former Gordmans is now Round 1.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.

 In 2019, the Albuquerque location of the hipster clothing retailer Urban Outfitters left their previous Nob Hill premises to a new space on the main upper level of the shopping center.

 Other notable businesses include Barnes & Noble, T-Mobile, Wells Fargo, Bank of America, Yankee Candle, Escape the Room, The Buckle, Express, Bath & Body Works, Hollister Co., Hot Topic, American Eagle Outfitters, Sephora, and Forever 21.

+In September 2023, it was announced that Kohl's would shutter.

+On November 24, 2023, a gunshot was heard outside of the mall after an altercation between two teenage boys.
+Albuquerque Police Department was alerted and investigated the scene.
+They determined that there were no injuries, and proceeded to evacuate the building.
+After a short investigation, 14 year old Isaiah Montoya was identified and charged as the suspect.